aleksandra2812/aleksandra2812.github.io/_pages/cv.md

 Education
 ======

-* PhD in Linguistics, Jagiellonian University in Kraków, Poland, 2024-now
+* PhD in Linguistics, the Jagiellonian University in Kraków, Poland, 2024-now
-* MA in General Linguistics, Jagiellonian University in Kraków, Poland, 2022-2024
+* MA in General Linguistics, the Jagiellonian University in Kraków, Poland, 2022-2024
-  * Master's thesis: _The use of computational linguistics methods in the study of sound symbolism and iconicity in poetry_ (in Polish)
+  * Master's thesis: _The use of computational linguistics' methods in the study of sound symbolism and iconicity in poetry_ (in Polish)
-* BA in Polish Philolgy, Teacher's training, Jagiellonian University in Kraków, Poland, 2022-2023
+* BA in Polish Philolgy, Teacher's training, the Jagiellonian University in Kraków, Poland, 2022-2023
-  * Bachelor's thesis: _Stanisław Wyspiański's stained glass imagination based on the case of Akropolis An attempt at an empirical analysis of the drama_ (in Polish)
+  * Bachelor's thesis: _Stanisław Wyspiański's stained glass imagination based on the case of Akropolis.
+An attempt at an empirical analysis of the drama_ (in Polish)
-* BA in Polish Philolgy, Teacher's training & Speech Therapy, Adam Mickiewicz University in Poznań, Poland, 2020-2022
+* BA in Polish Philolgy, Teacher's training & Speech Therapy, the Adam Mickiewicz University in Poznań, Poland, 2020-2022
-* BA in Computational Linguistics, Adam Mickiewicz University in Poznań, Poland, 2019-2022
+* BA in Computational Linguistics, the Adam Mickiewicz University in Poznań, Poland, 2019-2022
   * Bachelor's thesis: _Computer stylometry in the analysis of Polish syllabic verse_ (in Polish)

 Work experience